Ultimate ‘Canna’ Care Guide: Tips for Thriving Plants

 Yellow Leaves

-Yellowing can indicate overwatering, nutrient deficiency, or pest infestation.
-Adjust watering practices and check for pests.
+Yellowing leaves can indicate overwatering, nutrient deficiency, or pest infestation.
+Adjust your watering practices and check for pests to resolve this issue.

 Propagation Guide